tinzzyli/tinzzyli.github.io/_projects/1_project.md

     The environment containing a robot arm, a camera, and a workspace (Credit to authors of BulletArm)
 </div>

-DQN takes heightmaps as input and outputs a q value map, it indicates the desired action that the agent should execute. (e.g. The x, y position )
+DQN takes heightmaps as input and outputs a q value map, it indicates the desired action of the robotic arm(action: [x_postion, y_position, rotation]) that the agent should execute. (e.g. The x,y position of the max element on the q value map is the )

 <div class="row justify-content-center">
     <div class="col-sm mt-3 mt-md-0 text-center">